Arts and Crafts Movement - When Women United in Creativity

 Women in Arts and Crafts Movement – Significance and Heritage

 There are two schools of thought when it comes to the interpretation of Arts and Crafts movement in relation to the female art production.
 It is true that the movement was sympathetic towards women and many woman authors became accomplished professionals, able the compete with their male colleagues.
-The art education for women was also encouraged at the end of the 19th and the beginning of 20th century, as more girls were allowed to enter art schools.
+Art education for women was also encouraged at the end of the 19th and the beginning of the 20th century, as more girls were allowed to enter art schools.

 However important Arts and Crafts movement was for the education and emancipation of women, it also implicitly kept the division between fine arts and crafts.
 Women were encouraged to participate in decorative arts and at the same time, they were deprived of fine art education that was reserved for the male members.
 It wasn’t until the seventies and the emergence of Feminist Art Movement that female artist began their fight for the equal place in the art world by addressing the traditional notions of crafts and decorative arts and the idea of “female aesthetics”.